The Three Stooges: The Three Little Stooges (TBA)

-On February 3, 2016, C3 announced a new action/adventure film titled The Three Little Stooges.
-It will star Gordy De StJeor, Liam Dow, and Luke Clark as 12-year-old versions of Moe, Larry, and Curly.
-The first film, which will set the foundation for future films and television spin-offs, is set to begin production in November 2017, and expected to be released in 2018.
+On February 3, 2016, C3 announced a new comedy/adventure film titled The Three Little Stooges.
+It was to star Gordy De StJeor, Liam Dow, and Luke Clark as 12-year-old versions of Moe, Larry, and Curly.
+The first film, which set the foundation for future films and television spin-offs, was set to begin production in November 2017, and was expected to be released in 2018.
 The screenplay was written by Harris Goldberg, with Sean McNamara set to direct.
 The film's budget is $5.8 million.
 On July 19, 2017, C3 began seeking crowdfunding to pay for a portion of the budget.
 In August 2017, they exceeded their minimum goal of $50,000.

 Video games

 In 1984, Gottlieb released an arcade game featuring the Stooges trying to find three kidnapped brides.

-Later in 1987, game developers Cinemaware released a successful Three Stooges computer game, available for Apple IIGS, Amiga, Commodore 64, MS-DOS, and Nintendo Entertainment System (NES).
-Based on the Stooges earning money by doing odd jobs to prevent the foreclosure of an orphanage, it incorporated audio from the original films and was popular enough to be reissued for the Game Boy Advance in 2002, as well as for PlayStation in 2004.
+Later in 1987, game developer Cinemaware released a successful Three Stooges computer game, available for Apple IIGS, Amiga, Commodore 64, MS-DOS, and Nintendo Entertainment System.
+Based on the Stooges earning money by doing odd jobs to prevent the foreclosure of an orphanage, it incorporated audio from the original films and was popular enough to be reissued for the Game Boy Advance in 2002, and for PlayStation in 2004.

-The Three Stooges also have a slot game adaptation created by Realtime Gaming.
+The Three Stooges also have a slot-game adaptation created by Realtime Gaming.

 VCR game

-A VCR game was released by Pressman Toy Corporation in 1986, which utilized a number of classic Stooges clips.
+A VCR game was released by Pressman Toy Corporation in 1986, which used a number of classic Stooges clips.